pushdata-io/Python/README.md

 pd.send(12345)  # Stores the data point 12345, timestamped with the current date and time
 ```

-Then go to __https://pushdata.io/youremail@yourdomain.com__ where you will be able to view your timeseries.
+After you've run the code and stored at least one data point, go to __https://pushdata.io/youremail@yourdomain.com__ where you will be able to view your timeseries.

 ## Usage